ZhaoWenzhao/QHCC/README.md

 All experiments are based on multi-modal data: clinical data, laboratory data, and imaging radiomics (CT/MRI).

-We currently provide an XGBoost-based baseline for TNM staging:
+We currently provide an XGBoost-based baseline for TNM staging classification task:

 - **XGBoost-based model**